 MTSU will again feature dual ceremonies and dual speakers beginning at 9 a.m. and 1 p.m. in Murphy Center.
 Of the 2,180 set to graduate during the event, 1,804 are undergraduates and 376 are graduate students, including 278 master's candidates, 88 education-specialist recipients and 10 doctoral candidates.

 Candidates from the College of Graduate Studies, the Jennings A. Jones College of Business and the College of Education will receive their degrees in the morning ceremony.
-That afternoon, degrees will be conferred on candidates in the College of Basic and Applied Sciences, College of Liberal Arts, College of Mass Communication, and the College of Continuing Education and Distance Learning, said Dr. Diane Miller, interim executive vice president and provost and chairwoman of the commencement committee.
+That afternoon, degrees will be conferred on candidates in the College of Basic and Applied Sciences, College of Liberal Arts, College of Media and Entertainment, and the College of Continuing Education and Distance Learning, said Dr. Diane Miller, interim executive vice president and provost and chairwoman of the commencement committee.

 MTSU also will recognize four Distinguished Alumni during the 9 a.m. ceremony.
 They are:

 • Lauren Gillespie Agee (B.S., '01), winner of the 2009-10 Young Alumni Achievement Award;

 • David B. Mitchell (B.S., '73), winner of the Professional Achievement Award;

 • Tom D. Vance (B.B.A., '76), winner of the Service to the Community Award; and